shivChitinous/route-nav/README.md

 ## Network Model of Route Navigation in _Cataglyphis_

 We generate routes and scenes using the Seville dataset [1] and train a Willshaw-like association network based on [2] for detecting the novelty of a scene.
-The output of the network can be used to head along a learnt route.
+The output of the network can be used to move along a learnt route.

 [1] https://insectvision.dlr.de/walking-insects/antnavigationchallenge